 Cost: 25,000 Hyatt points per room per night.

-How I Earned the Points: We transferred points to Hyatt from My Favorite Points earned with our Chase Sapphire Preferred card.
+How I Earned the Points: We transferred points to Hyatt from our Chase Sapphire Preferred card.
 My husband and I opened Ink Business Preferred cards, combined the points into my Sapphire Preferred account, and then transferred them to Hyatt.

-The Hyatt Regency Blackfriar is another option in an excellent location that is less points per night.
+The Hyatt Regency Blackfriar is another option in an excellent location that requires fewer points per night.

 London is packed with free attractions.
 Here are some of our favorites:

-Pro Tip: Plan your itinerary and book free activities three to fours weeks ahead of time to avoid missing out, especially during peak travel seasons.
+Pro Tip: Plan your itinerary and book free activities 3–4 weeks ahead of time to avoid missing out, especially during peak travel seasons.

 We found affordable and delicious eats all over London: